NexPlayer/Unity-SDK/basic/set-up.md

 *SDK package content*
 ![](../assets/basic/setup0.png)

-The NexPlayer package is composed by 3 different packages:
+The NexPlayer™ package is composed by 3 different packages:

 - **NxPlayerSDK** that is mandatory to import to use NexPlayer.
 - **NxPlayerfullfeatsample**, which contains different samples in order to know the possibilities of NexPlayer.